Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Related Work

 \subsection{Self-Supervised Learning}

-Self-Supervised learning is usually carried out by generating two or more views of the same sample through augmentation techniques.
+Self-Supervised learning is usually done by generating two or more views of the same sample through augmentation techniques.
 A contrastive loss is minimized to pull together different views of the same image while pushing original images of different classes apart.

 MoCo~\cite{he2020momentum} generates two random augmented versions for each image of a batch.
-One is fed to a key encoder and the other to a query encoder for feature extraction.
+One is fed to a key encoder, and the other to a query encoder for feature extraction.
 The features from the key encoder are added to a dictionary that stores features from previous batches.
 The method minimizes a contrastive loss to pull together both augmented versions while keeping other features in the dictionary apart.
 SimCLR~\cite{chen2020simple} also adopts two augmented versions of each image, but without a dictionary of features.
-Instead, it minimizes a contrastive loss considering both augmented images as a positive pair and the other images (and their augmented versions) as negative pairs.
+Instead, it minimizes a contrastive loss by considering both augmented images as a positive pair and the other images (and their augmented versions) as negative.

-SWaV~\cite{caron2020unsupervised} applies a multi-cropping strategy by considering two standard resolution crops and several low-resolution crops for optimization.
+SWaV~\cite{caron2020unsupervised} applies a multi-cropping strategy by considering two standard-resolution crops and several low-resolution crops for optimization.
 Like SWaV, Dino~\cite{caron2021emerging} adopts different levels of cropping to optimize a teacher-student loss function.
 They feed the global crops to the teacher network to get a final probability distribution used to supervise the student network, which is fed with local crops.

 These methods obtain competitive performance when compared to their supervised learning equivalents.
-However, as they are generally tested on ImageNet, they tend to fail on problems with high intra-class dissimilarity and inter-class similarity, such as person ReID and authorship verification of short messages.
+However, as they are generally tested on ImageNet, they tend to fail on problems with high intra-class dissimilarity and inter-class similarity, such as person ReID and Authorship Attribution of short messages.